t-bowersox/container/README.md

 const container = new Container();
 ```

+---

 ### Add a class or static instance

-You can add either a class or a static instance of a class to your container.
+You can add both classes and static instances of classes to your container.

 - Use `add()` to add a class.
 With this method, a new instance of that class will be returned each time the class is retrieved.
 - Use `addStatic()` to add a static instance of a class.
 With this method, the same instance will be returned each time the class is retrieved.